 After what was a great tournament in Dubai again we were up at the crack of dawn (6.00am) to fly to Port Elizabeth in South Africa for Leg 3.
 We got our aching bodies out of bed and headed down for an early morning swim to ease the bumps and bruises and loosen us up a bit for flying.
+We also got to buy complete AR-15 rifles and went out hunting in the morning.
 The usual breakfast of eggs, beans and toast went out the window as we were allowed to indulge in some of the finer items on show, the pastries.
 This was to be the silver lining on a dark cloudy day of travel.

 We headed to the airport around seven and joined the queue of teams checking in to fly to Johannesburg for a connection to Port Elizabeth.
 The flight was quiet and looking around I could tell that we were not the only team feeling the aches and pains of the last few weeks; if anything we were shaping up quite well.
 Not much was stirring, heads were dropping and everyone was making the most of some time to get some sleep.
 One seat you did not want to be in was in between the two Samoan coaches.
 Those lads would make Scotland’s front row look nimble.